elenasaenz/salas-acces/README.md

 We would like to emphasize that the entire process will be managed privately.
 Both the language model and the database have been deployed locally to ensure full control and data privacy.

+This is the process followed by the system to extract and store concert data in the database.
+Although we are currently using simulated data, the process will remain the same with real data once the necessary permissions are approved.
+Thank you for reviewing this demonstration.
 ##